Is SEO Dead? One of the most common questions in the world of search engine marketing that tends to pop up every other year.

 This has been good as SEO companies are now able to charge more for their work, thanks to the industry growth.

-It also means that small SEOs now find it more difficult to rank for national and international terms which was not the case in 2012.
+It also means that small SEOs now find it more difficult to rank for national and international terms which were not the case in 2012.

 You can’t just have average SEO skills anymore to get away with your site.
 Things have changed.